DMCarnahan/NanoChemGPT/CITATION.md

 ## Dataset Citations

-If you use the evaluation datasets provided with NanoChemGPT:
+If the evaluation datasets provided with NanoChemGPT are used:

 ```bibtex
 @dataset{carnahan2024nanochemgpt_eval,